KazuCocoa/trySwiftTokyo2017/kazuaki-matsuo-en.md

 We also have two kinds of iOS applications for Cookpad.
 One is for Japan and another is for rest of the world.
-They are difference service growth level, so we haven't merged them yet.
+Their service growth level is difference so we haven't merged them yet.

 If anyone comes from out of Japan, you can see global app.